AdobeDocs/experience-manager-screens.en/help/user-guide/implementing-cloud-player.md

 * [AEM On-Premises/AMS](https://main--screens-franklin-documentation--hlxscreens.hlx.live/updates/cloud-player/guides/cors-settings-aem-onpremandams)
 * [AEM Cloud Service](https://main--screens-franklin-documentation--hlxscreens.hlx.live/updates/cloud-player/guides/cors-settings-aem-cs)

+>[!NOTE]
+>
-## Chrome Apps Deprecation by Google
+>## Chrome Apps Deprecation by Google
+>

-1. Chrome Apps on Chrome OS Hardware:
+>1.
+Chrome Apps on Chrome OS Hardware:
+>

-   Google has been actively deprecating Chrome Apps in favor of PWA apps, with a planned migration until January 2025.
+>   Google has been actively deprecating Chrome Apps in favor of PWA apps, with a planned migration until January 2025.
 Consequently, the AEM Screens Player app on Chrome OS will cease to function based on the shared timeline.We urge our customers currently using Chrome Player in production to plan for transitioning to the Screens Cloud Player.
+>

-1. Chrome Extension Player on Mac, Windows, and Linux:
+>1.
+Chrome Extension Player on Mac, Windows, and Linux:
+>

-   Due to Google's deprecation process, starting from Google Chrome version 114, the Screens Chrome Extension Player is no longer supported.
+>   Due to Google's deprecation process, starting from Google Chrome version 114, the Screens Chrome Extension Player is no longer supported.
 We strongly advise transitioning to our Screens Cloud Player for all your development and testing requirements.

 ## Offline Support for External Content Retrieval {#offline-support}